Newmarket Town Plate

 The Newmarket Town Plate is an historic British horse race which has been run in the town of Newmarket, Suffolk since 1665 or 1666.
 The race was instigated by King Charles II, who became the first and only reigning monarch to win a race in 1671.
 He stated that it should be run 'forever'.
+The regulations have altered since the 1665 articles establishing it.
+Originally a prestigious race attracting leading thoroughbreds, it is now a minor event for local horses held at the end of the Newmarket racing season.